TechBlueprints/victron-seelevel-python/README.md

 ### Persistent Storage

-Sensor configurations are stored in `/data/apps/dbus-seelevel/sensors.json`.
-This file is automatically managed by the service and should not be manually edited.
+Sensor configurations and metadata are stored in D-Bus:
+- **Device settings**: `/Settings/Devices/seelevel_monitor/` in `com.victronenergy.settings`
+- **Sensor metadata**: `/SwitchableOutput/relay_X/Sensor*` paths on the `com.victronenergy.switch.seelevel_monitor` service
+- **Switch states**: Automatically persisted by Venus OS when you toggle switches in the GUI

+All configuration is managed automatically - no manual editing required.

 ## Service Management